- Department Services

 The area surrounding the WSP features picnic and pavilion areas, restrooms, playgrounds, ball fields, an extensive concrete and soft-surface trail network, a disc-golf course, the Montrose Skate Park, ample on-site parking, and other attractions in the Clifford E. Baldridge Regional Park complex.
 The park offers another great place to exercise, socialize, recreate, rejuvenate and relax.

-Fun on the Unc "FUNC" Fest
+Join us for the annual Fun on the Uncompahgre "FUNC" Fest